deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

 ### DeckhouseReleases

-You can get Deckhouse releases list via the command `kubectl get DeckhouseRelease`.
-By default, cluster keeps last 10 outdated release and all deployed/pending releases
+You can get Deckhouse releases list via the command `kubectl get deckhousereleases`.
+By default, the cluster keeps the last 10 outdated releases and all deployed/pending releases

 Every release can have one of the following statuses:
 `Pending` - release is waiting to be deployed: waiting for update window, canary deployment, etc. You can see the detailed status via the `kubectl describe deckhouserelease $name` command